 8. Academic Merit

 Students studying at DUT will be judged on their academic performance.
-Continuing students will have to pass 50% of their registered subjects (last exam results) to qualify for loans.
-New first year students will be awarded loans for tuition fees only based on their matric results.
+Continuing students will have to progress to the next level to qualify for bursary.
+New first year students will be awarded bursaries based on successful registration for a funded programme.

 9. The Financial Aid Package

-Continuing Students: The NSFAS Awards covers tuition and residence costs including meal and/or book allowances.
-THE AMOUNT OF THE AWARD WILL DEPEND ON THE FUNDS AVAILABLE
+Continuing Students: The NSFAS Awards covers tuition and residence costs including meal and/or learning material allowances (books).

 Bursaries are awarded to students in terms of laid down criteria stipulated by donors/sponsors.
 Selection of students will be based on financial need, academic potential, field of study, etc.